learreDHDK/ccode/README.md

 				<td>Not stated nor inferable.</td>
 				<td>Yes: the methodology for the account of data is described in the explanatory PDF, also for what concerns the previous versions.</td>
 				<td>Yes (only one version, data not updated)</td>
-				<td>"Not stated but inferable.
+				<td>Not stated but inferable.
-Probably every year the same sheet is updated."</td>
+Probably every year the same sheet is updated.</td>
 				<td>No: wrt the other datasets of the eurobarometer series, questions change without explanation</td>
 				<td>No: wrt the other datasets of the eurobarometer series, questions change without explanation</td>
 				<td>No: w.r.t. the other datasets of the Eurobarometer series, questions have changed throughout the time, but the decision and the differences are not explained. </td>